CodingItWrong/outsidein.dev/docs/react/1-setup.md

 To create a production build, use yarn build.
 ```

-With this, we can mark off our next task in Trello:
+With this, we can move our "Create App" task in Trello to "Done".

-- [x] Create App

-Next, let's set up linting and autoformatting.
+## Setting Up Autoformatting

+Next is "Set Up Autoformatting" -- drag it to "In Progress".

 Create React App includes a built-in ESLint config to check your code for issues while it runs.
 But we can set up a separate ESLint config that our editor can see, so it can warn us about issues right away and autoformat files upon save.

 Add this rather lengthy list of packages: